Academic Policies

 Confirmation of Candidacy

 Students will be confirmed to be candidates for graduation if they are on the degree list and have completed all the requirements for graduation: they are in good academic standing, have at least 120 cumulative units and a minimum cumulative grade point average of 2.0, and all their grades have been received.
-In addition, in order to graduate, students must have completed all the University of California requirements, all the requirements for their schools or colleges, and all the requirements for their majors and/or minors.
+In addition, in order to graduate, students must have completed all the University of California requirements, all the requirements for the Berkeley campus as well as their schools or colleges, and all the requirements for their majors and/or minors.
 Consult with your college advising office to learn more about confirming completion of graduation requirements.
 Students with degrees from two different colleges, must consult with both colleges to confirm completion of all college graduation requirements.

 Opting Out of (Dropping From) a Degree List